midonet/orizuru/BGP.md

 ```
 Again, do this for every port you have, one session per port.

+Do not forget that the interface has to be up for the session to be started by midonet agent.

+If the interface is not up please login to the host and up it.

 As usual this config is appropriate for conf/alex.yaml.
 Your settings may differ.

 Finally, do not forget to remove the default route going through the fake uplink ports (which is the default option of this installer).